 Where to Find a Remote Job

 Finding the best remote jobs that pay well can be a daunting task.
-To help you on your search, we’ve listed a few sources that you can use to help you find a remote position that fits your skills and career goals.
+To help you with your search, we’ve listed a few sources that you can use to help you find a remote position that fits your skills and career goals.

 Upwork is one of the leading online talent market platforms that connects businesses and individuals all over the world.
 It is a marketplace for freelancers in a wide variety of fields, including writing, graphic design, transcribing, customer service, social media management, web development, and many other work-from-home positions.
+Making money on Upwork is easy, as clients post their available projects and freelancers bid to be hired for them.

 FlexJobs is a platform dedicated exclusively to helping people find remote work.
 It lists over 50 remote job categories, which range from part-time to full-time positions and from entry-level to executive positions.
 This site screens all job postings, so you don’t have to worry about any malicious transactions with employers.